 - Use a mortar and pestle.

 - Use a rolling pin to grind beans in a large freezer bag.

 Whichever method you choose, be sure you get the beans into a fine grind or you may wind up with chunks of beans in your coffee drink, which will make it less than perfect.
 If you’re not going to use all the grounds at one time, keep them in an airtight container.

 The next step in the process is making the actual cold brew you’ll use for the finished product.
 Follow these easy step by step directions and you’ll be that much closer to your perfect summertime iced coffee.

-- Place the grounds in a container.
+- Place the grounds in a container or cold brew coffee maker.
 The more grounds you have, the larger the container – be sure you save room for water.
 You can make more than you need and keep it in the refrigerator for several days.
 That way you’re ready to make iced coffee many times before you need to grind more beans.

 - Fill the container with water, just to cover the grounds.